 SOURCE: Center for Technology and Aging

-The ADOPT Toolkit can be used by organizations seeking to improve care or reduce rehospitalizations for entire chronic care management programs or for specific conditions, such as heart disease or COPD.
+The mHealth Toolkit is part of CTA's ADOPT Toolkit (http://toolkit.techandaging.org/), which can be used by organizations seeking to improve patient care and health care utilization for chronic care management.

 The Center for Technology and Aging (www.techandaging.org) is a national resource center that supports the adoption and diffusion of technology-enabled care for older adults.
 A Public Health Institute center of excellence, CTA is located in Oakland, Calif.